dashincubator/dash-incubator-rules/rules.md

 When Admins create tasks ahead of time, Members may request to reserve them and negotiate the Task's terms (description, reward, due date) within the comments or via private communication, but once the Task is reserved to the user, the terms are considered agreed and are public information.

-> On Trello, Tasks are represented by Checklists on the Bounty's Card, and are reserved by setting the Member setting to the user who reserved the Task and setting a date in the Due Date field.

 ### 4.3.4 Processing Task Claims

 When a user completes a Task, they create a [Claim](#26-claims) that the Admin needs to process to decide if the Claim is Approved, if QA is needed, or if there are issues that need to be resolved.